RustCrypto/signatures/ed25519/README.md

 Note that is our policy that we may change the MSRV in the future, but it will be accompanied by a minor version bump.

+## SemVer Policy

+- All on-by-default features of this library are covered by SemVer
+- MSRV is considered exempt from SemVer as noted above
+- The `pkcs8` crate is exempted as it's a pre-1.0 dependency, however, upgrades to this crate will be accompanied by a minor version bump.

 ## License

 All crates licensed under either of